 One of the important deliverables in software testing is Bug reports.
-Writing a good bug report is an important skill of a software tester.
+Writing a good bug report is an important skill for a software tester.
 In order to document a well-written bug report, the tester requires a combination of testing and communication skill.
 The bug report is a medium of communication between the tester and the developer when the tester uncovers a defect.
 The bug report explains the gap between the expected result and the actual result.

 A bug report should have the following:

 - Test Data

 A good title helps reduce duplicate issues and accurately summarize the issue.
 Include the specific name of the components involved in your bug in the title.
 A good summary will not be more than 50-60 characters.

 You can avoid generic problems in the title.
 For example:

 - The issue with the page

 When we define a title we should specify what makes it “not working”.

 Bad – “Application crashed”